Posts Tagged ‘cross’

 Using his toaster, the artist burned every piece of bread before drying them out and flattening them so they were ready to be positioned in a giant frame.
 He then spent hours scraping the toast with a knife to create the lighter parts of the image, such as Christ’s halo, and a blow torch to create darker patches. (read more here)

-Photo: MASONSPunishment
+Photo: MASONS

 Tatsumi Orimoto – Punishment

-performance - 2009 February 12 ,location: ARCOmadrid – international contemporary art fair represented by: DNA, Berlin
+location: ARCOmadrid – international contemporary art fair

 This is the second post (see the first one) with a new performance of Tatsumi.
 His performance might well make allusion to the crucifixion of 26 Christian missionaries in Japan in the 16th century, as punishment for their perceived destabilising influence.
 Orimoto thus expresses how the carrier of bread, the bearer of a different other message, is seen as a threat and is persecuted and martyred.
 Through the bread scattered on the floor in Punishment, we are witnesses to this waste of communication.” (excerpt from the press release).